I spend a lot of time typing away on the computer and working indoors. But I was still surprised when my doctor told me I was low in Vitamin D.

-Getting too little vitamin D is a serious problem that we face in North America and there are many reasons why.
-Sunblock and spending too much time indoors is the main cause of soaring vitamin D deficiencies.
+Getting too little vitamin D is a serious problem that we face in North America.

-5 Ways To Increase Vitamin D Throughout The Chilly Holiday Season
+Here Are 5 Ways To Increase Vitamin D

 1. Get outside!

-2. Take high-quality omega-3 fatty acids; fish oils.
+2. Take a high-quality omega-3 fatty acid supplement with vitamin D.

-Another excellent way to increase vitamin D levels during the winter months.
+This is another excellent way to increase your levels during the winter months.

 3. Eat seafood.

 It’s a good time of year to choose seafood over red meat, chicken or pasta.